 Expenditures may not legally exceed appropriations at the department level for the annually budgeted funds and at the project level for the multi-year funds.
 All budget amendments must be approved by the governing board.
-During the year, no budget amendments to the original budget were necessary.
 The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.